emin-grbo/voodo-demo/README.md

 In this app I had some major changes to the Data layer in the very end, and thanks to this architecture, it took me just a few minutes to adapt my approach.
 (It was due to the fact that JSON needed to be modifed separately from the original loading method)

 ## Networking
-As the case had a .json delivery, I asumed it would be benefocial working with this JSON as if working with an external API.
+As the case had a .json delivery, I asumed it would be beneficial working with this JSON as if working with an external API.
 I created **TiseAPI** which had methods similar to a regular networking class, but only if you look at it from the outside.

 Inside it interacted with the local JSON ans stored the changes right on the device.